Difference Between Yogurt And Curd

 - The lactic acid bacteria which is produced during the process multiplies on a normal temperature.
 This entire procedure takes 5-6 hours depending upon the climate.
 Sometimes the process is faster if the temperature variation is present.

-- The home-made curd isn’t a standardized product because the preparation differs from one home to another.
+- The home-made curd or dahi as Indians call it, isn’t a standardized product because the preparation differs from one home to another.

 What is Rennet?